TryGhost/Ghost/README.md

 # Quick Start Install

-Make sure you've installed Node.js - We recommend the latest **Node v4 LTS** release.
+Make sure you've installed Node.js - Latest **Node v4 LTS** release is required.
+We don't support 0.10.x anymore, see https://dev.ghost.org/end-of-node-js-0-10/.
 For other versions [click here](http://support.ghost.org/supported-node-versions/).
 May contain nuts.

 1. Download the [latest release](https://ghost.org/developers/) of Ghost
 1. Unzip in the location you want to install